 Throughout the pandemic, we have been working to encourage safer travel to and from school, and doing what we can to make this possible.

-With schools set to reopen nationwide from Monday 8 March, we’re encouraging people to consider active travel as one of the safest, and healthiest, ways to make their school journeys.
+We’re encouraging people to consider active travel as one of the safest, and healthiest, ways to make their school journeys.

 What you can do:

 Walking, cycling or scooting to school – even if it’s just once or twice a week – can have huge benefits for parents, carers and children.

 Apart from being better your health, active travel is better for our environment too.
 It reduces air pollution caused by vehicle exhaust fumes, and contributes to a lower carbon environment.

 Studies show children are more likely to be active when their parents are, and getting active outside has a positive impact on both mental and physical health.

 If it’s too far to travel actively for all of your journey, why not ‘park and stride’ – park further away and walk the rest?